 - The video for The Avalanches' Frontier Psychiatrist.
 A geriatric Hip-Hop group lip-syncs to old movie clips while the lyrics are illustrated by almost everything imaginable?
 Oh hell yes.

 - Some works by The Bonzo Dog Doo Dah Band ("Doo Dah" was originally "Dada,") who appeared in the pre-Python show Do Not Adjust Your Set and were cited by Eric Idle as a major influence on Python's surrealism.

 - Founder Bonzo Vivian Stanshall went on to record solo songs and comic monologues which were, if anything, even weirder.

 - Another singer/raconteur in similar vein was Scotland's Ivor Cutler.

 - Frank Zappa, when he isn't being just plain surreal.

 - Bob Dylan has written a lot of songs like this

 - Radiohead released a DVD called "The Most Gigantic Lying Mouth of All Time," which, among other things, features hilariously surreal interviews with the band members.

-- The Goon Show.
-Where to begin?
+- Where to begin with The Goon Show?
 Exploding taxis, a jet-propelled NAAFI, pianos with diplomatic immunity, bent spoons in lieu of money...
 Monty Python may be better known, but the Goons got there more than a decade earlier.